Announcement: I’ve started writing on Medium. Please head there for my latest posts! Thank you so much for your support~

 In day-to-day life, mindfulness meditation can help reduce stress and anxiousness.
 It can also raise your self-awareness and help you to recognise thoughts and feelings that may or may not be serving you.
 Check-in with yourself, from time to time.
 Make time for self-inventory.

-If you’d like to learn more, I’ve listed links below:
+If you’d like to learn more about mindfulness, I’ve listed links below: